-Negative test results reported in our API and CSVs are calculated by subtracting Positive PCR tests (people) from Total PCR tests (people).
+Negative test results reported in our API and CSVs are calculated by subtracting Confirmed cases from Total PCR tests (people).

 On October 14, 2020, Missouri testing numbers by people decreased.
 This resulted in a decrease in all total testing numbers (people) and negative cases.
 Testing numbers by specimen are unaffected.

 On October 11, 2020, Missouri announced that a database error had resulted in an “incorrect inflation” of cases in its October 10, 2020 report.
 When The COVID Tracking Project is able to obtain correct official data for October 10 from Missouri, we will update our dataset to reflect the correction.

 On October 8, 2020, Missouri added current hospitalizations to their COVID-19 dashboard, and we began to capture this metric.
 Historical data is also available and we are working on backfilling our data for days where this metric was unavailable.

 As of October 7, 2020, Missouri's total test results are drawn from our